GMA Pictures: GMA Films Distribution

 GMA Network's film distribution activities are managed by the GMA Films department, a subsidiary of the network.
 The department oversees the distribution of both domestic and international films, operating under the leadership of Joey Abacan, the Senior Vice President for Film Production and Programming at GMA Network.
-Abacan also serves as the executive producer for GMA Films (formerly known as GMA Pictures).
-He is supported by Annette Valdes, the current President of GMA Films, and Nessa Valdellon, the Senior Vice President of GMA Films.
+Abacan also serves as the executive producer for GMA Films (formerly known as GMA Pictures) together with Atty.
+Annette Valdes, the current President of GMA Films, and Ms. Nessa Valdellon, the Senior Vice President of GMA Films.

 Under Abacan’s leadership, GMA Films has gained recognition for distributing a wide range of internationally acclaimed films, both for television and theater releases.
 Notable films distributed by GMA Films locally include Titanic, Voltes V: The Liberation, A Moment to Remember, Train to Busan, The Shutter (a Thai horror film), Pee Mak, 7 First Kisses, Uncharted, and Insidious: The Red Door.
-GMA Films has also collaborated with major studios such as Columbia Pictures to distribute their films in territories outside the Philippines.
+GMA Films has also collaborated with major studios such as Columbia Pictures' Sony Pictures International Releasing and Warner Bros.
+Pictures to distribute their films in territories outside the Philippines.

+In 2024, GMA Network, headed by GMA Pictures' Atty.
+Annette Gozon, officially announced that GMA Network (GMA Pictures) will distribute Fernando Poe Jr.'s all-classic Filipino films.
+The long-term agreement is in partnership with FPJ Productions, headed by Senator Grace Poe.